ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/simulator.rst

    This means that the dynamical database size should be bigger than this batch size, i.e., it should contain at least 100 times the neutron star number specified by the batch size.
    Simulating neutron stars in batches helps to speed up the simulation by evolving simultaneously an array of pulsars.

-2) It selects pulsars that fall into the sky coverage of the surveys and evolves their magnetic field, spin period and inclination angle.
+2) It selects pulsars that fall into the sky coverage of the surveys and that are not futher away than 35 kpc from the Sun and evolves their magnetic field, spin period and inclination angle.
    This pre-selection allows to not waste computational resources on pulsars that have no chance to be detected.

 3) The emission geometry is modeled so that only pulsars emitting towards the Earth can be selected.